-Some of our directors and/or officers may have conflicts of interest from other business activities.
+Some of our Directors and/or officers may have conflicts of interest from other business activities.

-The Corporation may be subject to various potential conflicts of interest because of the fact that some of its officers and directors may be engaged in a range of business activities.
+The Corporation may be subject to various potential conflicts of interest because of the fact that some of its officers and Directors may be engaged in a range of business activities.
 In addition, the Corporation's executive officers and Directors may devote time to their outside business interests, so long as such activities do not materially or adversely interfere with their duties to the Corporation.
 In some cases, the Corporation's executive officers and Directors may have fiduciary obligations associated with these business interests that interfere with their ability to devote time to the Corporation's business and affairs and that could adversely affect the Corporation's operations.
 These business interests could require significant time and attention of the Corporation's executive officers and Directors.
-In addition, the Corporation's executive officers and Directors control a large percentage of common shares and may have ability to control matters affecting the Corporation.
+In addition, the Corporation's executive officers and Directors control a percentage of common shares and may have ability to control matters affecting the Corporation.

 The Corporation may also become involved in other transactions which conflict with the interests of its Directors and the officers who may from time-to-time deal with persons, firms, institutions, or Companies with which the Corporation may be dealing, or which may be seeking investments similar to those desired by it.
 The interests of these persons could conflict with those of the Corporation.
 In addition, from time to time, these persons may be competing with the Corporation for available investment opportunities.
 Conflicts of interest, if any, will be subject to the procedures and remedies provided under applicable laws.
-In particular, in the event that such a conflict of interest arises at a meeting of the Corporation or such terms.
+In particular, in the event that such a conflict of interest arises at a meeting of the Corporation's Directors, a director who has such a conflict will abstain from voting for or against the approval of such participation or such terms.
 In accordance with applicable laws, the Directors of the Corporation are required to act honestly, in good faith, and in the best interests of the Corporation.